Last updated on March 22nd, 2021

 One of the features I really like about the Ultegra is that it is a long cast spinning reel.
-Shimano is able to increase casting distance greatly here by utilizing a “Parallel Body” design combined with their “Slow Oscillation” system to allow the line to lay flat on the spool and come off the reel evenly for longer casting distance than is possible with other reels.
+Shimano is able to increase casting distance greatly here by utilizing a “Parallel Body” design combined with their “Slow Oscillation” system to allow the line to lay flat on the spool and come off the reel evenly for a longer casting distance than is possible with other reels.

 This reel should be on every serious surf fisherman’s shortlist – it’s that good.
 Pair it up with a good, quality lightweight surf rod in the 9′ – 12′ range and go have some fun at the beach!